mbourgey/EBI_cancer_workshop_visualization/README.md

 We will use a dataset derived from the analysis of whole genome sequencing paired normal/tumour samples

-The call files are contained in the folder visualisation:
+The call files are contained in the folder visualization:

  * mutect.somatic.vcf
  * delly.somatic.vcf